Hussam Abu Safiya: Hospital evacuation and arrest

+International response to Abu Safiya's imprisonment

-The World Health Organisation reported that it had lost contact with Abu Safiya following the evacuation of Kamal Adwan Hospital.
+The World Health Organization (WHO) reported that it had lost contact with Abu Safiya following the evacuation of Kamal Adwan Hospital.
 Numerous individuals and organisations, including WHO's Tedros Adhanom Ghebreyesus, Amnesty International's Agnès Callamard, the Council on America-Islamic Relations, and the American Academy of Pediatrics called for Abu Safiya's whereabouts to be shared and for his immediate release from detention.

 In April 2025, the International Centre of Justice for Palestinians, Hind Rajab Foundation, and Global Legal Action Network wrote to the UK attorney general to apply for an arrest warrant for Israeli Foreign Minister Gideon Sa'ar for the attack on Kamal Adwan hospital and the detention of Abu Safiya.

 In June 2025, several organizations, including Human Rights Watch and MedGlobal, published a joint letter calling for the release of health care workers from Gaza and the West Bank detained by Israel, including Abu Safiya and five other MedGlobal staff.

+In March 2026, United Nations experts Tlaleng Mofokeng and Ben Saul, serving as Special Rapporteurs, called for Abu Safiya's immediate release.
+They described his detention as "flagrantly arbitrary" and a violation of the Mandela Rules regarding prisoner access to health care.
+The experts stated they had received reports that Abu Safiya had been subjected to "severe torture" and "cruel and degrading treatment" while in Israeli custody.

+On 8 August 2026, Dr. Muneer Al-Boursh, director general of the Gaza Health Ministry, called on X for urgent action to "save" Abu Safiya, due to his critical condition, before it is "too late".